Words for Wellbeing - a regular monthly writing for wellbeing group in Wymondham

 Come along and try a new, supportive group in Wymondham where you can write without rules, expectations or judgements.
 Not sure if it is for you?
 Come along and give it a go.
 If you feel it isn't for you then there is no pressure on you to continue.

-The new group is up and running now and is open to all.
+The regular group is up and running now and is open to all.
 Many thanks to Star Throwers who allow us to use their premises for our gatherings.
 It meets monthly on alternate weekend mornings with our next meeting on:

 The group meets at Star Throwers, 30 Melton Road, Wymondham NR18 0BD.